autopkg/MLBZ521-recipes/README.md

 ### JMP/JMP Pro ###

 Download recipe expects the installer is available in an "offline repository".
-The download and pkg recipes can be used for either JMP or JMP Pro and a unique jss recipe is available for each.
+The download and pkg recipes can be used for either JMP or JMP Pro.

 Available recipe types:
   * download